 Starting in his basement 40 years ago, his train sets grew into larger and larger displays until Bruce was forced to build a second basement.
 Eventually, he would excavate five of them.
 But this basement project was merely a prelude for something larger yet.
 Initially, twice a year, Bruce would open up the basement to the public and give the proceeds to charity.
 People, however, were so excited and amazed by what they saw, Bruce decided it was time to “give it to the world,” and so Northlandz was born.

-Northlandz, “Home of the Great American Railway,” where 135 locomotives pulling thousands of railroad cars run over eight miles of track and cross bridges more than 40 feet in length, is the biggest model railroad on the planet, and by many accounts a true wonder of the world.
+Northlandz, “Home of the Great American Railway,” where 135 locomotives pulling thousands of railroad cars run over eight miles of track and cross bridges more than 40 feet in length, is the one of the biggest model railroads on the planet, and by many accounts a true wonder of the world.

 Bruce has a tongue-in-cheek sense of humor, displayed by the amusing captions that describe some of the wacky scenes he has created.
 Like the old lady who wouldn’t sell out to the mining company and whose house now sits on a narrow column of land that the miners have excavated completely around.
 When an 18-month-old kid climbed into the exhibit and wrecked some of the scenery, Bruce simply made that area into a miniature train wreck complete with broken track and derailed trains.
 Nestled among the 4,000 buildings, 400 bridges, half-a-million lichen trees, and a 30-foot mountain, one can also find both a “toothpick farm” and an outhouse factory.